cloudfox/sKugies/10 - Dev/Other/Boids.md

 publish: true
 ---

+> [!warning]  Been a bit busy so I'll return to finish this post when things calm down a bit

 Boids are a relatively easy behavior to implement.
 The first time I implemented boids was back in 2019 in C when my programming knowledge was still at a more apprentice level.